jliagouris/wassm/README.md

 ## Configuring state backends

+The configuration files for FASTER and RocksDB instances are located inside the `monolithic` folder.

 You can configure FASTER (*hash index size* and *log size*) using the `faster.config` file.

 You can configure RocksDB (*block size, LRU size, write buffer size, hash block index size*) using the following files: